joshuaDclark/employee_pay_calculator/README.md

 # employee_pay_calculator
 simple calculator containing employee info

-Simply perform a calculation regarding an employee's salary increase.
+Simply perform calculations regarding an employee's bonus or salary increase.
 This application also contains the employees info.